-- NCAA Bylaw 17.1.7.10.2 indicates that no class time shall be missed for practice activities except when a team is traveling to an awayfrom-home contest and the practice is in conjunction with the contest. - No faculty member may excuse UNH student-athletes from class, or from an exam, quiz, or assignment, because of a conflict with regularly-scheduled athletic practices.
-If it becomes apparent that such conflicts will occur regularly during a semester, the studentathlete should consider dropping a course, or otherwise altering their academic schedule to avoid excessive absences. - Student-athletes should notify coaches as soon as possible of any conflict that arises between an academic obligation (such as a common exam) and regularly- scheduled practices, when such conflicts cannot be resolved first through consultation with the course instructor involved.
+NCAA bylaws state that no class time shall be missed for practice activities except when a team is traveling to an away-from-home contest and the practice is in conjunction with the contest.

-- Student-athletes are required to attend class as provided by paragraph 17.4.B.1.
+- No faculty member may excuse UNH student-athletes from class, or from an exam, quiz, or assignment, because of a conflict with regularly-scheduled athletic practices.
+If it becomes apparent that such conflicts will occur regularly during a semester, the studentathlete should consider dropping a course or otherwise altering their academic schedule to avoid excessive absences. - Student-athletes should notify coaches as soon as possible of any conflict that arises between an academic obligation (such as a common exam) and regularly- scheduled practices when such conflicts cannot be resolved first through consultation with the course instructor involved. - Student-athletes are required to attend class as provided in the NCAA bylaws.
 UNH coaches shall have the option of excusing a student-athlete from a scheduled practice for other academic reasons.
 Coaches are encouraged to be flexible in considering conflicts that occasionally arise between the academic and athletic obligations of the student-athlete.
 The decision regarding excused release from practice for other academic purposes shall be made by the coach, and not by the student-athlete or faculty member involved.
-Except during final exams, no UNH athletic coaches shall be required to alter their regular practice schedule, or excuse an athlete from practice, to accommodate the academic schedule of a student-athlete. - In the event of an unresolvable problem, ultimately student-athletes are responsible for deciding what is in their best interest, and accordingly determining the outcome of all conflicts between academic and athletic obligations.
+Except during final exams, no UNH athletic coaches shall be required to alter their regular practice schedule, or excuse an athlete from practice, to accommodate the academic schedule of a student-athlete. - In the event of an unresolvable problem, ultimately student-athletes are responsible for deciding what is in their best interest, and accordingly, determining the outcome of all conflicts between academic and athletic obligations.